Setting the scene with your superyacht dining table

 Setting the scene with your superyacht table

-When planning and setting the superyacht table for a family dinner or a special occasion, there is so much to think about, but so much fun to be had.
+When setting the superyacht table for a family dinner or a special occasion, there's so much to think about, but so much fun to be had.

-The ‘ordinary’ will never suffice aboard a superyacht, so start with the necessary tableware needed for the courses before really setting the scene.
-Sophie Burns of Harlequin London shared, “Once all the essentials have found their place on the table, it’s fun to adorn and enhance it with beautiful accessories.
+The ‘ordinary’ will never suffice aboard a superyacht, so start ‘setting the scene’ with the table cloth and necessary tableware needed for the courses before really setting the scene.
+Sophie explained, “Once all the essentials have found their place on the table, it’s fun to adorn and enhance it with beautiful accessories.
 It’s the whimsical finishing touches that will set your table apart and add personality.”

 Centrepieces and table displays